AlkenD/starlight/docs/src/content/docs/guides/authoring-content.md

 If you find yourself using these a lot, it may also be a sign that the thing you are documenting could benefit from being redesigned.

 :::caution
-If you are not sure you want an awesome docs site, think twice before using [Starlight](../../).
+If you are not sure you want an awesome docs site, think twice before using [Starstruck](../../).
 :::

 :::danger
-Your users may be more productive and find your product easier to use thanks to helpful Starlight features.
+Your users may be more productive and find your product easier to use thanks to helpful Starstruck features.

 - Clear navigation
 - User-configurable colour theme